jamin-eisenberg/jotto-solver/README.md

 # CS2800Final
 SMT solver for Jotto

-For our project, we'd like to write a Java program to convert a game state of Jotto into a boolean satisfiability problem, the solution of which will tell us whether there is a word that fits the restrictions imposed by previous guesses.
+For our project, we'd like to write a Python program to convert a game state of Jotto into a boolean satisfiability problem, the solution of which will tell us whether there is a word that fits the restrictions imposed by previous guesses.